Khmelnytsky Uprising: Casualties

 Estimates of the death tolls of the Khmelnytsky uprising vary, as do many others from the eras analyzed by historical demography.
 As better sources and methodology are becoming available, such estimates are subject to continuing revision.
 Population losses of the entire Commonwealth population in the years 1648–1667 (a period which includes the Uprising, but also the Polish-Russian War and the Swedish invasion) are estimated at 4 million (roughly a decrease from 11 to 12 million to 7–8 million).

-Massacres
+Cossack massacres

+In 1654, Paul of Aleppo reported that Cossacks had exterminated hundreds of thousands of Poles in their brutal massacres.
+According to Paul, Cossacks also exterminated the "whole race" of Jews and Armenians, which turned Ukraine into a monoethnic Orthodox Cossack state.